 Intrastate travel within Western Australia

-From Friday, 5 June, all of Western Australia’s internal boundaries have been lifted except for:
+From Friday, 5 June, all of Western Australia’s internal boundaries will be lifted except for:

 - remote Aboriginal community restriction (all access to regional Aboriginal communities has been restricted – including for mining and mineral exploration employees); and